Sapphire Meaning and Benefits

 It is a stone of wisdom and forever associated with sacred things and steeped in the lore and history of nearly every religion.
 In the ancient and medieval world, Sapphire signified the height of celestial hope and faith.
-It was also believed to bring protection, good fortune and spiritual insight and was a symbol of kindness and wise judgment.
+It would also bring protection, good fortune and spiritual insight, and was a symbol of kindness and wise judgment.

 The Greeks wore it when seeking answers from the Oracle at Apollo’s Shrine at Delphi.
 Buddhists held that it brought devotion and spiritual enlightenment.
 Hindus considered Sapphire as one of the “great gems” used it in their offerings in the temples for worship and to also align astrological influences.
 Christians used it in ecclesiastical rings and cherished for its powers of protection and insight.

-Sapphire as a talisman, was thought to preserve chastity, protect from poison, plague, fever and skin diseases.
+As a talisman, Sapphire preserved chastity, protected from poison, plague, fever and skin diseases.
 It also healed ailments of the eyes, improved concentration, and would lose lustre if worn by an intemperate or irreligious person.
 Also used to discover fraud and treachery, and for its power in resisting black magic and ill-wishing.

 Traditionally Sapphire was worn when treaties were being signed.